-What: A large band of clouds that influence alternating wet/dry conditions during the wet/summer season.
-The MJO can increase the availability of moisture in the area during an MJO 'wet' phase, leading to an increased chance of rain.

-When: Year-round, but mainly during wet season (December to April)

-Where: All of the Barkly and somewhat into the Alice region.

-How: Impact varies by season and location.
-An active MJO in phases 5 & 6 increases the chances of a cyclone impacting this area.
+- What: A large band of clouds that influence alternating wet/dry conditions during the wet/summer season.
+The MJO can increase the availability of moisture in the area during an MJO 'wet' phase, leading to an increased chance of rain. - When: Year-round, but mainly during wet season (December to April). - Where: Both the VRD and east Kimberly, with more influence farther north. - How: Impact varies by season and location.
+An active MJO in phases 4 & 5 is associated with possibly cyclone activity in the region.

-Period Wet Phases Dry Phases

-June, July, August (minimal impact) 5 (marginal) None

-September, October, November (minimal impact) 4, 5, 6, 7 1 & 2

-December, January, February 4, 5, 6 8, 1, 2

-March, April, May 4, 5, 6 2
+Period Wet Phases Dry Phases June, July, August (minimal impact) None None September, October, November (minimal impact) 4, 6, 7 1 & 2 December, January, February 4, 5, 6 8, 1, 2 (3 marginal) March, April, May 5&6 2 (marginal)